 Combined they serve over 20,000 students in more than 40 schools.
-East Valley School District has a 91.5 percent graduation rate and Central Valley School District has an extended graduation rate of 91.80, both consistently among the region’s best.
-Additionally, 55 percent of East Valley School District students and 57 percent of Central Valley go on to college.
+East Valley School District has a 91.5% graduation rate and Central Valley School District has an extended graduation rate of 91.80, both consistently among the region's best.
+Additionally, 55% of East Valley School District students and 57% of Central Valley go on to college.

 The Spokane region is also home to the 77-acre University District.
 Major universities Washington State University, Gonzaga University, Eastern Washington University and Whitworth University all have a presence in the University District.
 This unique district mixes neighborhood revitalization with innovation and entrepreneurship.
 It includes office, lab and maker spaces, as well as warehouse, residential and mixed use developments.
 This creates a diverse and vibrant community.
 Learn more at SpokaneUDistrict.org.

 Universities in the region include Gonzaga University, Whitworth University and Eastern Washington University.
 Gonzaga University is a private, liberal arts, four-year institution with an annual enrollment of over 7,000 students.
-In 2017, the U.S. News and World Report ranked Gonzaga No. 4 best “Regional University” in the West and No. 4 in the West for “Best Colleges for Veterans.”
+In 2017, the U.S. News and World Report ranked Gonzaga Number 4 best "Regional University" in the West and Number 4 in the West for "Best Colleges for Veterans."